Saturday, 12 September 2009

 Towards one end stood the dressing room block with a seating block on top of it.
 In the corner was a tower complete with clock before the club two story office block completed the structure around the corner.
 Towards the half way line there was a seated stand before it gave way to a small section of open terracing.

 I was extremely impressed with what I'd seen.
-With not too much more work the ground would not be far off Football League status.
-I walked back into a town centre that does not match up with the football club.
-It showed signs of it being from a tough era when people grafted hard for their money.
+With not too much more work, the ground would not be far off Football League status.
+I walked back into a town centre that did not match up with the football club.
+It showed signs of it being from a tough era when people had grafted hard for their money.
 I can imagine it being very "lively" on an evening!

 No comments: